The Mothership Returns

-The Mothership Returns is a live two CD set and one DVD by the fusion band Return to Forever.
-Released 18 June 2012 by Eagle Rock Entertainment, the double CD set documents the music performed during the 2011 tour.
-Return to Forever was expanded for this tour to quintet and featured keyboardist Chick Corea, bassist Stanley Clarke, drummer Lenny White, guitarist Frank Gambale and violinist Jean-Luc Ponty.
+The Mothership Returns is a live two CD/single DVD set by the fusion band Return to Forever.
+Released 18 June 2012 by Eagle Rock Entertainment, it documents music performed during the 2011 tour, for which Return to Forever was expanded to a quintet with Chick Corea, Stanley Clarke, Lenny White and new members Jean-Luc Ponty on violin and Frank Gambale on guitar.
 The album peaked #6 in the 2012 and 2013 Jazz Album charts.